 Lastly, the TBA presented a general decrease in divergence while the PFTA approach showed an increase for this functional diversity facet (in disagreement with our third hypothesis).
-The decrease in divergence found for TBA means that, regarding a specific trait, the values distribution is no longer concentrated in the extremities of the functional space, but other trait values that were not that important before became significant for the community and for the ecosystem functioning with the environmental change.
+The decrease in divergence found for TBA means that, regarding a specific trait, the distribution of values is no longer concentrated in the extremities of the functional space, but other trait values that were not that important before became significant for the community and for the ecosystem functioning with the environmental change.
 It also shows if the frequency distribution of trait values in the functional niche space maximizes the total community variation in functional characters (Mason et al., 2005).
-The increase in divergence found in the PFTA is only a product of the emergence of the three peaks on traits distribution previously determined; for this approach an improvement in the occupation of functional space (low divergence) is impossible considering its very low diversity of trait values available.
+The increase in divergence found in the PFTA may be only a product of the emergence of the three peaks on traits distribution previously determined; for this approach an improvement in the occupation of functional space (low divergence) is impossible considering its very low diversity of trait values available.

 Modifications in functional divergence indicates changes in the total abundance that is supported in a community by the plant life strategies with the most extreme functional traits, that is, that occupy the extremes of functional space (Mouillot, Graham, Villéger, Mason, & Bellwood, 2013; Villéger, Mason, & Mouillot, 2008).
-In that sense, a higher divergence means that the community is supported by more specialists strategies (Mouillot et al., 2013; Villéger, Miranda, Hernández, & Mouillot, 2010).
-Since we expected a more restrict occurrence of trait values, we also assumed that the occupation would be towards the extremities of functional space (H3), this is, a higher degree of specialization in terms of trait values to deal with the environmental change imposed.
+In that sense, a higher divergence means that the community is supported by more specialist strategies (Mouillot et al., 2013; Villéger, Miranda, Hernández, & Mouillot, 2010).
+Since we expected a more restrict occurrence of trait values, we also assumed that the occupation would be towards the extremities of functional space (H3), i.e., a higher degree of specialization in terms of trait values to deal with the imposed environmental change.
 However, contrary to our expectations the TBA presented a general decrease in divergence (Fig. XX).
-Based on an empirical evidence by analyzing a disturbance gradient, Mouillot et al. (2013) found a decrease in divergence the higher the disturbance, what was attributed to a declining abundance of the specialist species which were the most impacted by the disturbance.
-In TBA case that seems the most plausible cause for the decrease in divergence since we also observed an expressive decrease in abundance of dominant trait values, that tended to concentrate at the extremes of functional spaces; as a consequence other trait values that were not that important before became significant for the community.
-However, PFTA showed a general decrease in divergence, that may be only a product of the emergence of the three peaks on traits distribution previously determined; for this approach an improvement in the occupation of functional space (low divergence) is impossible considering its very low diversity of trait values available.
+Based on an empirical evidence by analyzing a disturbance gradient, Mouillot et al. (2013) found a decrease in divergence the greater the disturbance, which was attributed to a declining abundance of the specialist species that were the most impacted by the disturbance.
+In TBA approach that seems the most plausible cause for the decrease in divergence since we also observed an expressive decrease in abundance of dominant trait values, which tended to concentrate at the extremes of functional spaces; as a consequence, other trait values that were not so expressive before became significant for the community.
+However, PFTA showed a general increase in divergence, that may be only a product of the emergence of the three peaks on traits distribution previously determined; for this approach an improvement in the occupation of functional space (low divergence) is impossible considering its very low diversity of trait values available.
 A lower divergence also indicates that the frequency distribution of trait values in the functional niche space maximizes the total community variation in functional characters (Mason et al., 2005), what can give a lower sensibility to disturbances (Villéger et al., 2010), as has been shown by our results.